-The year 2012 is upon us and I wanted to shed some light on one of the key technologies the federal government is going to focus on this year – Cloud Computing.
+The year is 2012 is upon us and I wanted to shed some light on one of the key technologies the federal government is going to focus on this year – cloud computing.
 At the Gartner Symposium/ITxpo in Orlando in October last year, the analyst firm rolled out its top 10 strategic technologies for 2012.
 It should come as no surprise that cloud is one of the technologies tapped for top ten.
 Cloud computing, social media, and mobile solutions also top research firm IDC’s top 10 predictions for the government IT market in 2012.
-Federal, state, and local governments will spend about $82.4 billion on hardware, software, and IT services in 2012, according to IDC Government Insights, and that investment will align with four key themes: operational efficiency, mobility, smart government, and economic stability.
+Federal, state, and local governments will spend about $82.4 billion on hardware, software, and IT services in 2012, according to IDC government insights, and that investment will align with four key themes: operational efficiency, mobility, smart government, and economic stability.

 With its future-focused IT goals, the federal government has been emphasizing growing technological trends like cloud computing.
 New cloud standards released by the White House underscore the government’s interest in the cloud.
 There is no doubt that 2012 and beyond will see increased cloud adoption both amongst Federal and STLG customers.
 From a cloud perspective, security is top of mind with most of the federal agencies.
 With the increasing IT outsourcing to the cloud, this year could see hackers and cyber criminals target clouds.
 When an agency uses the cloud, it is outsourcing the security to a service provider so it is essential that proper security due diligence is carried out.